travis-ci/docs-travis-ci-com/user/languages/python.md

   - "3.6"
   - "3.6-dev" # 3.6 development branch
   - "3.7-dev" # 3.7 development branch
-  - "nightly" # currently points to 3.7-dev
+  - "nightly"

 # command to install dependencies
+install:
-install: "pip install -r requirements.txt"
+  - pip install -r requirements.txt

 # command to run tests
-script: pytest
+script:
+  - pytest # or py.test for Python versions 3.5 and below
 ```

-As time goes, new releases come out and we provision more Python versions and/or implementations, aliases like `3.2` will float and point to different exact versions, patch levels and so on.
+As time goes, new releases come out and we provision more Python versions and/or implementations, aliases like `3.6` will float and point to different exact versions, patch levels and so on.

-For precise versions pre-installed on the VM, please consult "Build system information" in the build log.

 ### Travis CI Uses Isolated virtualenvs

-[CI Environment](/user/reference/precise/) uses separate virtualenv instances for each Python version.
+The CI Environment uses separate virtualenv instances for each Python version.
 System Python is not used and should not be relied on.
 If you need to install Python packages, do it via pip and not apt.

 If you decide to use apt anyway, note that Python system packages only include Python 2.7 libraries on Ubuntu 12.04 LTS.
 This means that the packages installed from the repositories are not available in other virtualenvs even if you use the --system-site-packages option.